Reasons For Revolution

 - Putting children into school lunch debt if they can’t afford to pay.

-- Teachers being paid $25,000 a year, while classrooms lack enough teachers.
+- Teachers being paid $25,000 a year, while complaining that classrooms lack enough teachers.

 - Expecting teachers to teach and act as soldiers because of school shootings.